 VR/AR technology in healthcare today allow emergency responders to find the necessary information in a timely fashion while giving the first aid and record critical information about the patients before arriving at the hospital.
 The most significant impact of VR is in the area of 3D reconstructions of organs which is useful when the surgeon needs to work under complicated conditions.

 The Internet of Things (IoT) refers to devices connected via the Internet has witnessed significant growth.
 In the healthcare industry, the IoT is used for remote monitoring of the patient’s or the client’s health through wearables, smart sensors, and mobile apps.
 It is now the era of IoMT (Internet of Medical Things) helps clinicians to monitor patients at home any corner of the world.
 Connected devices help monitor patients to ensure they take medication, measure glucose level and blood pressure and set reminders and alerts.

 “By 2020, it is expected that up to 30 billion IoMT devices will be deployed worldwide.”

 One of the newly introduced devices Apple Watch can monitor heart rate, detect falls, count calories and so on depending on the apps installed.
 Devices such as health and fitness trackers correspond to smartphones apps.

 Related Post: How Mobile Apps are Changing Healthcare Industry

 Digital Health Transformation

-The premise of digital transformation in healthcare is triggering a wave of new digitally enabled experiences that will put consumers at the center of the experience, drive competition, increase engagement rates, and improve the quality of health care outcomes.
+The premise of digital transformation in healthcare is triggering a wave of new digitally-enabled experiences that will put consumers at the centre of the experience, drive competition, increase engagement rates, and improve the quality of health care outcomes.